Hostinger vs Raff: Pricing, Performance, and VPS Fit

 The backup models differ meaningfully:

-- Raff — first 3 backups free per VM, additional billed by GB, snapshots with no auto-delete, retention from 1 day to 100 weeks
+- Raff — first 3 backups free per VM, additional backups billed by GB, snapshots with no auto-delete, retention from 1 day to 100 weeks

 Platform features